mohdyasir5155/Java-Programs/README.md

 # Hi, I'm Mohd Yasir Sheikh! 👋

-I am a student of B.Tech in Computer Science and Engineering at G.H.
+I am a student of B.Tech in Computer Science and Engineering 1st year (Batch 4) at G.H.
 Raisoni College of Engineering (GHRCE) in Nagpur.
 With a keen interest in frontend development, I am specialized in HTML, CSS, and JavaScript

 ## 🚀 About Me